- January 1, 2020

 - Category: Business, Business plans, Business plans, Business plans, Marketing Plans, Marketing Support, Small business

-Here are 5 simple ways you can start your year with a Plan:
+Here are 5 simple tips for starting 2020 with a Plan:

 - Start by Defining Your Positioning.
 Before you develop a Marketing Plan, it pays to be clear on what you stand for, and what you don’t.
 By ensuring you have a strong understanding of your market, business and customers, you can establish a compelling, differentiated offering to maximise consumer appeal.
 Whether you position yourself as offering top performance; higher quality; cutting edge; being one of a kind; championing a cause; offering great value; understanding your customers better than anyone else; or delivering your own unique advantage, it’s all about delivering something important to your customers in a way that’s better or different to others.
 Once you’ve defined (or confirmed) what you stand for, it’s important to create a personality around your brand – setting the tone, creative style and approach which you will take through every element of your communication, from website to social media, advertising and signage to uniforms and packaging.